-The Kindergarten Religious Educations Guidelines and Let the Little Children Come to Me are implemented and informs the God Talk and Religious Education and faith experiences in the Kindergarten Class.
+The Kindergarten Religious Educations Guidelines and Let the Little Children Come to Me are implemented at St John's School and informs the God Talk and Religious Education and faith experiences in the Kindergarten Class.
 The Come Follow Me Curriculum and the WA Religious Education Units of Work are the Religious Education curriculum from Pre Primary to Year Six.
 The RE Parent Letters are sent home at the commencement of each unit of work.
-The Assistant Principal Religious Education oversees the implementation of Religious Education throughout the school, viewing teachers' teaching learning programmes each term.
+The Assistant Principal Religious Education oversees the implementation of Religious Education throughout the school, viewing teachers' teaching learning programmes on a regular basis.
 It is an expectation that evidence of the Religious Education Program is evident within the classroom displays at all times.

 Liturgies and other activities of catechesis, including Christian service, are essential for the effective evangelisation of students but are separate from the Religious Education program.
-The analysis of the BRLA assessment informs our curriculum development for staff professional development, SIP foci and students' development.
+The analysis of the BRLA assessment informs our curriculum development for staff professional development, SIP foci, Evangelisation Plan and students' development.